Table of Contents

 Major Depressive Disorder

 Patients with dissociative disorders very commonly have depressive symptoms.
 Major depressive disorder might present with amnesia.
 The main difference between depression-related amnesia and a dissociative disorder is that the information lost in the latter is inconsistent with forgetting.

-Patients with dissociative personality disorder might be misdiagnosed with bipolar disorders.
+Patients with a dissociative personality disorder might be misdiagnosed with bipolar disorders.
 Patients with bipolar disorders have significant fluctuations in their personality and mood.
 They can present with psychosis and mania; however, dissociation is not present in bipolar disorders.

-Patients with dissociative personality disorder might be misdiagnosed with schizophrenia.
+Patients with a dissociative personality disorder might be misdiagnosed with schizophrenia.
 It is important to understand that patients with a dissociative personality disorder do not hallucinate, do not have severe and bizarre delusions and, most importantly, cannot remember what they do or did when another personality takes over.

 Drug Abuse and Alcohol Intoxication